mlcommons/inference/loadgen/README_BUILD.md

 Build the library:

-    ninja -C out/Default mlpi_loadgen
+    ninja -C out/Default mlperf_loadgen

-You will find the binary in out/Default/obj/loadgen/libmlpi\_loadgen.a.
+You will find the binary in out/Default/obj/loadgen/libmlperf\_loadgen.a.
 (Or as a .lib on Windows).

 Link that library directly into the executable you want to test.